 For those who prefer to hike rather than ski, the Berkshires offers a plethora of hiking trails from easy to more advanced.

-Ride the Bonanza or Peter Pan bus lines from Port Authority to the Berkshires in just over three hours.
+Ride the Peter Pan bus line from Port Authority to the Berkshires in just over three hours.
 Once you’ve arrived, the Berkshire Regional Transit Authority buses serve 12 communities.
 No Sunday service.
 For more information, head to Berkshires.org.

 Photo credits: Emily Frances